kamaryos/kamaryos.github.io/_posts/2019-03-07-Hello-World.md

 ---
 This post will be the beginning of the post series which I will share the experience on coding a ray tracer in C++.
 I will share a information about my working environment and the steps that I am taking in this part of the ray tracer.
 In addition to these, I will share images and their rendering time.

-I am using Intel® Core™ i5-3230M CPU and Ubuntu 18.04 as a working environment.
+I am using Intel® Core™ i5-3230M and Ubuntu 18.04 as a working environment.

 ### Implementation